YogeshRajgure/My_Dummy_Bank/README.md

 # my_dummy_bank.github.io
 This is the dummy bank website built for the internship's extra task at The Spark Foundation.
 It has some basic bank functions.

+Due to database integratio, I have hosted this website on 000webhost, you can check it out at:-  https://dummyproject-vraj.000webhostapp.com/index.html

 This is a banking system designed to show all customer details, transfer money and display the transaction status between the customers.
 Technologies used:
 1. HTML